jet/propulsion/DOCUMENTATION.md

 `Propulsion.Streams` provides a programming model to manage running of _Handlers_ in a manner that optimises for the following:
 - isolating the handlers from the client libraries of a given Event Store (the Handler is triggered via a 'Sink' that manages accepts incoming events and checkpointing of progress in a Store-specific manner relevant to the hosting environment in which your handler will be run).
+- providing a clean approach to the testing of Reaction logic with and without involving your actual Event Store.
+Propulsion provides a `MemoryStoreProjector` component that works with `Equinox.MemoryStore` to let you establish a fully deterministic in memory processing pipeline (including handling reactions and waiting for them to complete), without going out of process.
+See the [Testing](#testing) section)

-- providing a clean approach to the testing of Reaction logic with and without involving your actual Event Store (the `MemoryStoreProjector` component is a key part of that story).
+providing a clean approach to the testing of Reaction logic with and without involving your actual Event Store.
+Propulsion can emulate your store with in memory processing (the MemoryStoreProjector component is a key part of that story).

 - getting observability of messages handling and processing.
 Propulsion exposes diagnostic and telemetry information that enables effective monitoring.
 That's essential for tuning and troubleshooting your Handlers in production-ready system.

 ## Overview of running projections with Propulsion

 ### Glossary

+This section assumes familiarity with terms like _Event_, _Reactions_, _Read Models_, _Stream_, etc. See the [Event Sourcing section of the Equinox Glossary](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#event-sourcing)

 #### Tranches

 A Propulsion source can optionally split it's reading into multiple independent _Tranches_ (a tranche is a portion/division of a pool, it literally means slice in french).
 Each tranche is read (including reading up to a specified number of batches) and checkpointed independently.
 The internal Submitter component takes a batch from each Tranche in turn to ensure fair distribution of work across all Tranches that have work to be processed.

-### Supported Inputs
+### Supported Input sources

 Propulsion provides for processing events from the following sources: